bennahm/ntersection-de-courbes-de-B-ezier-par-subdivision-et-exclusion/README.md

 # ntersection-de-courbes-de-B-ezier-par-subdivision-et-exclusion
-Let’s now consider the problem of the intersection of two B´ezier 2D-curves of degree n and m respectively.
+Let’s consider the problem of the intersection of two B´ezier 2D-curves of degree n and m respectively.
 1. Each curve is included in the convex hull of its control polygon.
-Thus, if these two convex hulls do not intersect, we conclude by the exclusion principle that the two curves do not intersect..
+Thus, if these two convex hulls do not intersect, we conclude by the exclusion principle that the two curves do not intersect.
+2. This approach is particularly interesting when combined with the principle of subdividing B´ezier curves.
+Specifically, in the case where the two convex hulls intersect, the subdivision of each B´ezier curve (for example, according to parameter α = 1/2) leads to testing the intersection of of ever-smaller convex hulls (which are also ever closer to the curve).
+3. The intersection of two convex polygons (convex hulls) is complex.
+It is much simpler to determine the smallest rectangle parallel to the axes that contains each convex hull, then apply the exclusion principle again and intersect these rectangles.